spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

   - The first element ``MUST`` be a JSON string, indicating the object class name.
   - The second element ``MUST`` be a JSON string, indicating the parameter name.
-  - The third element ``MUST`` either be a JSON object, number, or null, indicating the parameter default value.
+  - The third element ``MUST`` be either a JSON object, string, number, or null, indicating the parameter default value.
-  - The fourth element ``MUST`` be a JSON string, indicating the associated parameter value list, or null
+  - The fourth element ``MUST`` be a JSON string, indicating the associated parameter value list, or null.
-  - The last element ``MUST`` be a JSON string, indicating the parameter description, or null.
+  - The last element ``MUST`` be either a JSON string, indicating the parameter description, or null.

 - **relationship_parameters**: the value of this key ``MUST`` be a JSON array, representing a list of relationship parameter definitions.